GRB 230204B: GIT Discovery of a Fast Fading Afterglow Associated with an Energetic GRB from a Massive-Star Progenitor: Introduction

 \vbdone The spectral properties can thus be used to interpret the nature of the emission components.
 For instance, GRB~090902B \citep{Ryde_2010}, with $E_{\mathrm{iso}} \sim 10^{52}~\mathrm{erg}$, is well fit by the PL+BB model, indicating signatures of photospheric emission.
-In such models, the PL component is attributed to non-thermal emission, while the BB component originates from the photosphere of the expanding relativistic jet \citep{Ryde_2010}.
-The signature of the blackbody component in the GRB prompt spectra could indicate that the jet is matter dominated and is not highly magnetized \citep{Veres_2012, 10.1093/mnras/stt863}.
+In such models, the power-law (PL) component is attributed to nonthermal emission, while the BB component originates from the photosphere of the expanding relativistic jet \citep{Ryde_2010}.
+The signature of the BB component in the GRB prompt spectra could indicate that the jet is matter dominated and is not highly magnetized \citep{Veres_2012, 10.1093/mnras/stt863}.
 On the other hand, the energetic GRB~080916C displays a featureless spectrum well fit by a Band function alone and shows characteristics consistent with a Poynting flux-dominated jet with a high magnetic field \citep{2011ApJ...730..141Z}.

-\vbdone Overall, the composition of GRB jets --- whether they are matter-dominated, Poynting flux-dominated, or exhibit a hybrid nature --- remains an open question.
+\vbdone Overall, the composition of GRB jets --- whether they are matter dominated, Poynting flux dominated, or exhibit a hybrid nature --- remains an open question.
 The role of magnetization near or above the photosphere is also still not fully understood.